matthieubulte/llm_c_opt/README.md

 4. Iteratively optimize the C implementation using feedback
 5. Provide a Python wrapper to call the optimized C function

-This approach is generic and can be applied to any NumPy function, making it widely applicable across scientific computing, data science, and machine learning workflows.
+This approach is generic and can be applied to any NumPy function.

 ## To Do